skocz/Trivia-app/backend/README.md

  - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

+### ENV FILE SHOULD INCLUDE
+database_name: This is the name of the Trivia database.
+In this case, it should be set to "trivia".
+database_path: This is the connection string for the Trivia database.
+It should be set to 'postgresql://tobias@localhost:5432/trivia', where "tobias" is the username used to connect to the database.

 ### Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run:
 ```bash